Rtn. this y

 The fund selects

-What investment strategy does the fund follow to promote its environmental or social characteristics?
+What investment strategy does the fund follow to achieve the ESG objectives?

 The fund’s selection process is based on identifying companies that, in the fund management company’s view, provide products or services that are making a significant contribution to the achievement of the SDGs.
 The companies must also respect international standards and not be involved in industries we consider controversial.
 Less than 5 per cent of all companies worldwide meet the primary selection criteria.